We believe in the power of smart, thoughtful, passionate people who are driven to achieve better.

 - Reporting & Analysis

 Alice sees brand as an absolute imperative of business.
-As Head of Marketing and Communications at HIP V. HYPE, Alice's diversified background across strategy, design and writing enables her to develop complete and considered marketing and communication strategies.
+As Head of Marketing & Communications at HIP V. HYPE, Alice's diversified background across strategy, design and writing enables her to develop complete and considered marketing and communication strategies.

 Alice is a firm believer in the positive impact of good design and communications.
 She sees it as central to how we experience the world, and finds reward in the role it can play in improving the future of our planet.

 In her spare time, you'll find Alice at a gallery, rolling out her pilates mat, or — true to being a born and bred Melburnian (Woiwurrung country) — donning a beanie to watch the AFL.
 For Alice, all of them are made better with a glass of Pinot in hand.

 - Communications Strategy

 As Head of Better Cities & Regions, Gavin provides project leadership across a range of projects with a key focus on the integration between sustainability and climate response with strategic planning processes.
 He leads the technical delivery of climate mitigation and adaptation planning for a range of clients including education providers and local government.

 Gavin brings 16 years of experience in urban development and sustainability across the private, non-profit and public sectors and has an extensive stakeholder network in these industries.

 Gavin is passionate about working with partners that embed principles and commitment to sustainability at the outset, where they have the most impact and are commercially justifiable.
 He acutely understands that the key to this is clearly communicating value, including financial and social benefit.

 Gavin grew up in rural Western Australia (South West Boojarah Country), which embedded in him an appreciation for the natural environment.
 His early career work as a town planner and more recently for Australian Energy Foundation and City of Melbourne, refined his thinking about what delivers community benefit, and how the planning process can be used to drive sustainability outcomes.